 We held Odd Socks Day for Anti-Bullying Week again on the first day of Anti-Bullying Week held our first ever 'Stop Speak Support' cyberbullying day on the Thursday of Anti-Bullying Week supported by The Duke of Cambridge and The Royal Foundation

-The theme for Anti-Bullying Week 2018 was to choose respect over bullying.
+The theme for Anti-Bullying Week 2018 was to choose respect.

 Following a consultation with over 800 children, teachers and members of the Anti-Bullying Alliance, it emerged that a top priority was showing that bullying is a behaviour choice, and that children and young people can set a positive example by opting to respect each other at school, in their homes and communities, and online.